 Matthew M. C. Smith - Writer

-He published Origin: 21 Poems in 2018 and is working on a second collection of poetry to be published by Broken Spine Arts.
 He studied for a PhD on the subject of Robert Graves and Wales at Swansea University, completing this in 2006.
-He is published in an academic journal and is currently writing on Robert Graves and Tony Conran for the International Journal of Welsh Writing in English with two articles on Robert Graves.
+He is academically published in the International Journal of Welsh Writing in English with two articles on Robert Graves.